Zioq/react_hook_form_validation/README.md

     For example, in the `Name input`, We use ref={register()} to make validation check system.
     (required and maxLenght)

-    Also we can add error message using <p></p> for the each validation check type.
+    Also we can add error message using a `<p></p>` for the each validation check type.

 4. How can we compare the password validation?

     We can use `useRef()` & `watch`

-    By `useRef()` we can set the  password as a ref object with a `.current` property (More info about the useRef(): https://reactjs.org/docs/hooks-reference.html#useref)
+    By `useRef()` we can set the  password as a ref object with a `.current` property

+    (More info about the useRef(): https://reactjs.org/docs/hooks-reference.html#useref)

-    in the password.current assing the password value which was entered in the password label
+    In the password.current assing the password value which was entered in the password label
     ```
     const password = useRef();
     password.current = watch("password");
     ```
     *watch("input_name") saves the user's input in the "input_name" field*

-    with this `password.crruent` we can check the validation password and password_confirm input data
+    With this `password.crruent` we can check the validation password and password_confirm input data

 ### Reference Video: https://www.youtube.com/watch?v=nF4vw3efUwY

 Happy Coding :)

 Author: Jaehyeon Robert Han

 Update Date: 2020-12-17